nabbott98/react-comics/README.md

 # react-comics

 ## Intro
 This is an application where users can add to a continuously growing database of comic books.
-Users will be able to add comics to their own virtual library and get suggestions based on what they like and what they set alerts for.
-Never miss a comic from your favorite write again!
+Users will be able to 'favorite' their favorite authors, characters, illustrators, and publishers.
+These 'favorites' guide the user to other comics they may be interested in.
+Never miss an issue featuring your favorite character again!
+Admins have the ability to delete and edit entries making this a great app for comic book shops!

 ## Team Roles
   - Nick Abbott: Full Stack Developer